trntv/apis-list/apis/bitcoincharts/bitcoincharts.md

 # Bitcoincharts
 You can use this API to include markets data in your websites, mobile apps or desktop applets.
-Bitcoincharts is the world&#x27;s leading provider for financial and technical data related to the Bitcoin network.
+Bitcoincharts is the world's leading provider for financial and technical data related to the Bitcoin network.
 It provides news, markets, price charts and more

 ##  🔗 Links
 **Docs / Website**: https://bitcoincharts.com/about/markets-api/